 - Turn the mixer down to low speed and gradually add in the powdered sugar and salt and mix until combined.

 - Turn mixer up to medium and beat for about 2 minutes.

 - Divide out approximately 2-teaspoon portions of the dough for smaller balls, or 1-tablespoon portions for larger ones.
 Roll each portion into a ball and place onto the prepared baking sheet.
 The balls may not be perfectly smooth – this is ok.

 - Refrigerate dough balls for one hour.

-- Melt candy wafers according to package directions.
-Dip each dough ball into the melted candy wafers.
-Place the candy coated balls onto a parchment lined baking sheet.
-If using sprinkles, add them immediately after you dip the peanut butter ball into the melts.
+- Place the coated balls onto a parchment lined baking sheet.
+If using sprinkles, add them immediately, before the chocolate hardens.

-- Once all of the peanut butter balls are coated in candy, place the baking tray into the refrigerator for hour.
+- Once all of the peanut butter balls are coated in candy, place the baking tray into the refrigerator for at least 1 hour.
 Once the coating is set, you can transfer the peanut butter balls to a storage container and refrigerate them until ready to serve.

 - If you ran out of powdered sugar, use my tutorial for how to make powdered sugar to make an easy substitute to use in this recipe instead.